 My collaborators have developed a new approach for enforcing physical symmetries in machine learning tasks by constructing invariant scalars from geometric objects, which greatly improves performance.
 We are currently applying the approach to DM halos in cosmological simulations to learn their relationship to galaxy properties.

 I developed a new estimator for galaxy clustering that is continuous in galaxy separation, and any other property (binning is sinning!).
-It is a generalization of the 2-point correlation function using least-squares fitting.
+It is a generalization of the 2-point correlation function that projects the pairs onto any set of basis functions, inspired by linear least-squares fitting.
 Check out the paper and the code, suave.
-My collaborator Abby Williams is using it to measure horizon-scale gradients.

 Updates